Konfekt/FastFold/README.md

 let g:vimsyn_folding='af'
 let g:xml_syntax_folding = 1
 ```
-to your `.vimrc` and installing this plug-in, the folds in your TeX, Vim or XML
+to the `.vimrc` file and installing this plug-in, the folds in a TeX, Vim or XML
 file are updated by the `syntax` fold method when saving the buffer or typing
 `zuz` in normal mode and are kept as is otherwise.